mirdsmulya/cubeflow/README.md

 # Cubeflow ChatOps Application

 Cubeflow is a ChatOps application written in Golang, designed to streamline infrastructure operations on Kubernetes.
-With Cubeflow, you can perform various tasks such as restarting services, rolling back deployments, backing up databases, scaling services, and syncing ArgoCD applications—all through Slack commands.
+With Cubeflow, you can perform various tasks such as restarting services, rolling back deployments, backing up databases, scaling services, and syncing ArgoCD applicationsï¿½all through Slack commands.

 ## Table of Contents